 What to do when someone dies

-When someone close to you dies everything can seem a bit of a blur and it can be hard to know what to do.
-There are a lot of organisations that can provide financial support, advice and information.
+When someone close to you dies everything can seem a bit of a blur and it can be hard to know what to do first.
+There are a lot of organisations that can provide support, help and information.

 Here are some practical steps you might need to take, with links to charities and organisations that can help you through this difficult time.
 You can download a PDF copy here.